on this page

 Her condition got worse over time and doctors told her she would be unable to return to work.

-Jess submits a claim to get DSP.
+Jess submits a claim for DSP.
 As part of her claim, she needs to go to a Job Capacity Assessment.
 The assessor uses 2 Impairment Tables to give Jess a combined impairment rating of 20 points.

 Jess now needs to show she’s participated in a POS in the 3 years before her claim.
 Jess tells the assessor about her time in the Community Development Program.